tom-seddon/acorn_mos_disassembly/README.md

 (Readable source code is not an initial goal.
 Sorry!)

-The 64tass listing file is relatively easy to read, but not ideal.
+For these purposes, the 64tass listing files are relatively easy to follow along, but not ideal.
 I intend to add a postprocessing step to transform it into something a bit tidier.

 My longer term goal is to produce a decent-quality modifiable source file, with all label references located, all data-dependent constants